Beate Meinl-Reisinger: Political career

 From 2010 to 2012, Meinl-Reisinger was a member of the Vienna branch of the ÖVP women's association.
+In 2012, she also took on the role of political advisor for the branch.

-After the birth of her second daughter in 2012, Meinl-Reisinger became involved with the new party NEOS.
-She was elected to third place on the party's federal list in the 2013 federal election, and was elected to the National Council.
-After NEOS merged with the Liberal Forum in 2014, she was elected as one of two federal deputy leaders of the party; she also became chairwoman of its Vienna branch.
+After the birth of her second daughter in 2012, Meinl-Reisinger became involved with the foundation of the new liberal party NEOS.
+She was elected to third place on the party's federal list in the 2013 legislative election, and was elected to the National Council.
+After NEOS merged with the Liberal Forum in 2014, she was elected as one of two deputy leaders of the party with Angelika Milnar; she also became chairwoman of its Vienna branch.
 In the National Council, Meinl-Resinger served as chair of the culture committee and was a member of the judiciary committee, the consumer protection committee, and the family committee.

 In February 2015, Meinl-Reisinger was selected as the top candidate for the 2015 Viennese state election.
 On 24 September, she announced her resignation from the National Council to commit time to Viennese politics; she did so on 9 October, two days before the election.
 She led the party to significant success, winning 6.16% and five seats.
 She subsequently became chairwoman of the NEOS parliamentary group in the Viennese parliament.

 In the 2017 federal election, Meinl-Reisinger was again third on the federal list.
 She did not take her seat after the election, choosing instead to remain active in Viennese politics.

 Federal NEOS leader Matthias Strolz announced his resignation on 7 May 2018.
 At a party congress on 23 June 2018, Beate Meinl-Reisinger was elected at his successor with 94.8% of the delegate votes.
 Upon his resignation from the National Council on 18 October, she took his seat, and replaced him as NEOS group leader.
 Ahead of this, she resigned from her positions in Vienna, and she was replaced as chairperson and group leader by Christoph Wiederkehr.

-At a party conference in Vienna on 6 July 2019, Meinl-Reisinger was elected as the top candidate for the 2019 federal election with 96.1% of votes.
-NEOS won 8.10% of votes in the election, and won 15 seats, an increase of five from its 2013 result.
+In the 2024 legislative election, NEOS secured 9.1% of the vote, gaining three seats and bringing their total from 15 to 18.
+Initially, NEOS entered coalition negotiations with the ÖVP and SPÖ in November 2024, but withdrew in January 2025, with Meinl-Reisinger citing primarily the issues of budget and competitiveness.

+Minister for European and International Affairs

+After the collapse of coalition talks between the ÖVP and FPÖ, the three parties returned to negotiations and ultimately succeeded in forming a new coalition government.
+On 3 March 2025, Beate Meinl-Reisinger was appointed Minister for European and International Affairs under Chancellor Christian Stocker.

+Meinl-Reisinger's first trip was to Brussels on 6 March, where she met with the High Representative of the Union for Foreign Affairs and Security Policy, Kaja Kallas, as well as with the EU Commissioner for Migration and Home Affairs, Magnus Brunner.
+On 14 March, she traveled to Kyiv, meeting with Volodymyr Zelenskyy and reaffirming Austria's support to Ukraine amid the Russian invasion.